East and West Kent cricket teams: Matches

 The earliest known record of a "West Kent" or "West of Kent" team is in a match against Chatham Cricket Club on 7 August 1705, played at a place called "Maulden" in the primary source.
 There is no such place although it is generally believed to refer to Town Malling near Maidstone.
 The result and details of the teams are unknown.
-The next mention is a match on 22 September 1769, played at Sevenoaks Vine between West Kent and a Surrey team.
+The next mention is a match on 22 September 1769, played at Sevenoaks Vine between West Kent and Surrey.
 The original report merely states that the wickets will be "pitched soon after 10".

 The earliest known match involving an "East Kent" team is one played against West Kent at Sevenoaks Vine on 20 and 21 June 1781.
-The question of nomenclature arises here because, with at least three given men on each side, the match is also called Duke of Dorset's XI versus Sir Horatio Mann's XI after the two team patrons John Sackville, 3rd Duke of Dorset and Sir Horatio (Horace) Mann.
+The question of nomenclature arises here because, with at least three given men on each team, the match is also called the Duke of Dorset's XI versus Sir Horatio Mann's XI after the two team patrons John Sackville, 3rd Duke of Dorset and Sir Horatio (Horace) Mann.
 The "East Kent" team, Mann's XI, included John Small, Richard Aubrey Veck and Lamborn of Hambledon and Hampshire.
 The "West Kent" team, Dorset's XI, featured the Hambledon players Noah Mann and Tom Sueter with the Chertsey and Surrey players William Bedster and Lumpy Stevens.
 Noted Kent players involved in the match include Joseph Miller, William Bullen, William Bowra, Robert Clifford and Thomas Pattenden.
-Sevenoaks Vine was Dorset's home ground and there was a return match at Bourne Paddock at Mann's Bourne Park House near Bishopsbourne from 8 to 11 August.
+Sevenoaks Vine was Dorset's home ground and there was a return match at Bishopsbourne Paddock at Mann's Bourne Park House near Bishopsbourne from 8 to 11 August.
 This also featured guest players with Surrey's William Yalden and Hampshire's James Aylward joining Small, Lamborn, Sueter, Bedster, Mann and Stevens.
-Dorset's West Kent XI won both matches, the first by 10 wickets and the return by 106 runs.
+Dorset's West Kent won both matches, the first by 10 wickets and the return by 106 runs.

 Part of the confusion around match titles comes from the ways in which Arthur Haygarth records matches.
 He calls the June match "West Kent with Mann, Sueter & Lumpy versus East Kent with Small, Veck & Lamborn", but then calls the August match "Sir Horace Mann's Side versus the Duke of Dorset's Side".
 In its "Important Cricket Matches" guide, the Association of Cricket Statisticians and Historians follows Haygarth by using the abbreviated titles "East Kent with 3 gm v West Kent with 3 gm" for the June match and "Duke of Dorset v Sir H. Mann" for the August match ("gm" meaning "given men").